gamemanual0/gm0/source/docs/common-mechanisms/turrets.rst

 Turrets
 =====================

 Turrets in FTC are a mechanism that allow for the rotation of some mechanism side-to-side.
 Generally, this is done for the purpose of positioning said mechanism for the purpose of scoring or intaking.
 For example, a shooter could be mounted on a turret to allow for shooter aim without turning the robot.
+Teams generally rotate these turrets by mounting a gear, sprocket, or pulley on it and then drive it using a motor.

 Lazy Susan Turrets
 -------------